HassanHI3/devops-learning-repo/networking/domain-ec2-dns/README.md

 # Domain + EC2 + DNS (NGINX) Project

 ## Overview
-This lab demonstrates hosting a web server on AWS EC2 and connecting it to a custom domain using DNS.
+This project demonstrates hosting a web server on AWS EC2 and connecting it to a custom domain using DNS.

 ## Architecture
 Browser → DNS (Cloudflare) → EC2 Public IP → NGINX (Port 80)